StevenNaliwajka/Generic_VENV_Manger/README.md

 ```angular2html
 git add -f PATH/TO/Generic_VENV_Manager/run_env_var.json
 ```
-### 4) Going forward
+### 2) In the future.
-To get the latest version of this repo.
+To update to the latest version of this repo.
 ```angular2html
 git subtree pull --prefix=PATH/TO/FILE/Generic_VENV_Manger https://github.com/StevenNaliwajka/Generic_VENV_Manger.git main --squash
 ```
 ------------------

-## Development Usages
+## Using the tools.
 ### Create VENV:
-Duplicate "packages.example.json"
-and rename to "packages.json'.
-Fill out required packages to be installed.
+Fill out required 'pacakges.json' and/or "run_env_var.json".
-Usage for setting up VENV is:
+To Generate the VENV, call:
 ```angular2html
 VENVUtil.setup_venv("~/PATH/TO/ROOT")
 ```
 ### Run with VENV:
-If adding enviroment variables
-Duplicate "run_env_var.example.json"
-and rename to "run_env_var.json'.
-Usage for calling python programs in VENV is:
+To run programs with the VENV, call:
 ```angular2html
 VENVUtil.run_with_venv("~/PATH/TO/ROOT", "~/PATH/TO/PYTHON.PY")
 ```